-A student found to be in violation of the Student Code of Conduct, LACOE policies, CSULA policies, California Education Code, or any other applicable rules and/or policies will be placed in Tier 2 Corrective Intervention.
+A student found to be in violation of the Student Code of Conduct may be placed on probation.

-Please note: Students can be placed on Correction Intervention through varied criteria; however, there is only one status.
-A student who earns intervention because of their low achievement in arts one semester and because of their low achievement in academics a second semester will still earn two semesters of Corrective Intervention.
+Please note: Students can be placed on probation through varied criteria; however, there is only one probation status.
+A student who earns probation because of their low achievement in arts one semester and because of their low achievement in academics a second semester will still earn two semesters of probation.